 2. Discussion and Possible Vote on 2025 WGQ Annual Plan Item 1 – Review WGQ Cybersecurity Related Standards Manual, including data fields and minimum technical characteristics, and revise as needed

 Mr. Burden reviewed the WGQ Cybersecurity Standards Review Considerations Workpaper to initiate discussion and a possible vote on the 2025 WGQ Annual Plan Item 1.
-He noted that the scope also included the WGQ Quadrant Electronica Delivery mechanism (QEDM) Related Standards Manual, which functions in tandem with the WGQ Cybersecurity Related Standards Manual.
+He noted that the scope also included the WGQ Quadrant Electronic Delivery Mechanism (QEDM) Related Standards Manual, which functions in tandem with the WGQ Cybersecurity Related Standards Manual.

 Mr. Spangler noted a prior effort to remove URLs from the standards document to prevent dead links.
 He emphasized the need to avoid “ping-ponging” where URLs are repeatedly added and removed without clear resolution.
 Mr. Burden agreed and noted that while he was comfortable with including or excluding URLs, the key was to be careful about referencing Request for Comments (RFCs) and ensuring they are current.
 Mr. Spangler supported keeping URLs for easy verification but cautioned against frequent, inconsistent changes.
 Mr. Burden invited further thoughts, acknowledging that maintaining URLs could be hard work, but it facilitates updates by enabling direct access to references.
 Mr. McCord agreed that both approaches could work, noting that excluding URLs would necessitate manual verification of all RFC refences.
 Mr. Spangler added that this was the intended practice regardless, supporting the inclusion of URLs as a mechanism to enforce ongoing validation.
 With no objections raised, Mr. Burden proposed retaining URLs and performing regular double-checks for accuracy and obsolescence.